Retired professional footballer

-Having started playing football at primary school, Rachel had no choice but to be part of the boy’s team, however this all changed just after her 15th birthday when she signed for Liverpool Ladies.
-She played there from 1995 to 1998 and in this time also made her senior England debut in February 1997.
-Exactly a year on she made her first home start against Germany where they won 1-0, a world cup qualifying defeat.
+Having started playing football at primary school, Rachel had no choice but to be part of the boy’s team.
+This all changed just after her 15th birthday when she signed for Liverpool Ladies.
+She played there from 1995 to 1998, during which time she made her senior England debut, in February 1997.
+Exactly a year on she made her first home start against Germany.

-In 1998 Rachel made the big move to America where she attended the University of Pittsburgh Panthers, where she not only earned a degree in Sports Science but was named Goalkeeper of the year every year!
-She also holds the Panther’s record for the fewest goals conceded in a season.
+In 1998 Rachel made the move to America.
+She attended the University of Pittsburgh, where she not only earned a degree in Sports Science but was named Goalkeeper of the Year, every year!
+She also holds the Pittsburgh Panthers record for the fewest goals conceded in a season.

-Whilst playing for England, she went on to qualify for Women’s Euro 2001, Women’s Euro 2005 and the 2007 FIFA Women’s world cup in China, winning over 80 caps.
+Whilst playing for England, she went on to qualify for Women’s Euro 2001 and 2005 as well as the 2007 FIFA Women’s World Cup in China.

-In 2009 she was one of the first female players to be given a central contract by the FA, a groundbreaking moment for women’s football in this country.
+In 2009 she became one of the first female players to be given a central contract by the FA, a groundbreaking moment for women’s football in this country.

-Rachel then moved on to play for Everton ladies, where she played from 2003 until 2014; in 2010 she played in her second FA Women’s Cup final and collected her first winners medal.
+Rachel then signed for Everton ladies, where she played from 2003 until 2014; in 2010 she played in her second FA Women’s Cup Final, collecting her first winner’s medal.

-Rachel was in the 2012 Great Britain squad for the London Olympics which she describes as the peak of her career.
+Rachel was in the Team GB squad for the London 2012 Olympics, an event she describes as the peak of her career.

-After retiring early in 2015, Rachel has worked in the media as a pundit and co commentator and with UCFB as an ambassador.
-She works regularly on BT Score, BBC's Women's Football Show and writes a column for The Guardian on the WSL.
+After retiring early in 2015, Rachel has worked in the media as a pundit and co-commentator and is an ambassador for UCFB - University Campus of Football Business.
+She works regularly on BT Sport Score, BBC's Women's Football Show and writes a column for The Guardian on the WSL.